Arun-kumar-95/Calculator-app/README.md

 ## About Author
 - Arun Kumar : https://github.com/Arun-kumar-95

-- This was an aweome experience coding todo app using react.
+- This was an aweome experience coding calculator app using react.